biotite-dev/ammolite/doc/usage.rst

   pymol_object = ammolite.PyMOLObject.from_structure(atom_array)
   pymol_object.show_as("sticks", atom_array.res_id == 42)

-When no selection is given, these methods are applied all atoms from the respective *PyMOL* object.
+When no selection is given, these methods are applied to all atoms from the respective *PyMOL* object.

 The following commands are supported as instance methods: